 1. China

 China’s meteoric rise has been fueled by its commitment to technological advancement and infrastructure development.
-The Belt and Road Initiative has expanded its influence across Asia, Africa, and Europe, creating new trade routes and economic partnerships.
+The Belt and Road Initiative has expanded its influence across Asia, Africa, and Europe.
+It has created new trade routes and economic partnerships.
 With a burgeoning middle class and a focus on innovation, China is set to dominate the global economy.

 2. India